aaront080/react-portfolio-project/README.md

 ## Description

-This application is a functional Text Editor application (J.A.T.E) that was created as a progressive web application.
-This web application allows users to take simple notes using the text editor user interface.
-Some of the technologies that were utilized in the creation of this app were IndexedDB, Webpack, Workbox, and Heroku.
+This application is a function portfolio web application that can be utilized to showcase your past web development projects.
+This application was built using react.
+This web application opens on a "About Me' page that gives a short introduction to the coding developers background.
+The navigation bar at the top of the web application also allows users to navigate to a "Portfolio", "Contact" and "Resume" pages.

 ## Installation